Above the Noise: Critical reception

 Entertainment Focus were also positive in their review saying that "Above the Noise is the best record that McFly have released in the 6 years they've been together.
 Finally maturing musically and moving away from the teen pop of previous releases, the band embrace pop sensibilities to create the strongest collection of songs they've ever recorded.
 Above the Noise should be a huge seller as we approach Christmas and don't be surprised if it spawns several hit singles".
 Emma Dawson from M is for Music gave a mixed review, calling it a "embarrassing and average album", stating, "Above the Noise may be a welcome change and will certainly help them back on their feet after Radio:Active, however I'd much rather go and listen to Room on the Third Floor and Wonderland to remind me of the pop band they once were, and what I secretly wish they still were."
 Hamish MacBain from the NME, while admiring the band's commercial endurance, dismissed the music as "absolute shite".
 David Pollock from The Scotsman positively noted that the album is "undoubtedly their best studio effort yet, but still aimed squarely at those who like their pop glossy and unchallenging".
 Johnny Dee from Virgin Media concluded that "Above the Noise is a stab at a mature pop sound which sometimes results in a bonkers Duran Duran meets Muse mish-mash complete with War of the Worlds rock opera climax".

+In 2023, McFly drummer Harry Judd reflected on the album.
+"Some people love some of the songs on Above the Noise," he told Gigwise. "[A]nd there's some songs on that album that I really love, but ...I think it just sent us on this kind of confusing path of shit, who are we?"